peeter-t2/tidy_ENB/README.md

 This repository presents the code used to process the Estonian National Bibliography entries for a simple bibliographic overview and the linking of these entries with texts collected from DIGAR.

 This is part of greater effort to utilize the Estonian National Bibliography and texts for digital humanities studies, and documents the state at one point in time (Sep 2018).
-The code aims to ease access to the Bibliography data by transforming it to a [https://vita.had.co.nz/papers/tidy-data.pdf](tidy data) format, with useful information gathered and harmonized by publication.
+The code aims to ease access to the Bibliography data by transforming it to a tidy data format ([Wickham, 2013](https://vita.had.co.nz/papers/tidy-data.pdf)), with useful information gathered and harmonized by publication.

 Note that the scripts are not cleaned and documented thoroughly, as newer, more polished and expanded versions, are anticipated very soon.
 Ask me for up-to-date results.